 There are also ovulation calculators available online which will allow you to enter information about your menstrual cycle (first day, average days in cycle) and tell you on average when you are likely to be most fertile.

 During the menstrual cycle, the female body produces hormones that cause eggs stored in the follicles of the ovaries to grown and mature.
 This maturation of eggs stimulates the lining of the uterus to become thick in preparation for receiving a fertilised egg and the resulting pregnancy.
-However, if the egg that is released is not fertilised, the oestrogen and progesterone levels with drop within the body and the uterine lining will begin to break down and exit the body.
+However, if the egg that is released is not fertilised, the estrogen and progesterone levels with drop within the body and the uterine lining will begin to break down and exit the body.
 This is also known as a ‘period’.